 Metro tiles make a stylish, practical and cost effective option when it comes to your splashback.
 They wipe clean easily and look perfect in both traditional and modern kitchens.

 An easy clean worktop is essential.
 You don’t want a material that will absorb every little spill, or be marked easily if someone drops something on it.
 Composite stone or granite is ideal, as well as stainless steel or even glass.
 Wood can be sanded down and refinished if it is damaged, but it is also the easiest material to mark.

 With worktops especially, but also with any units or surfaces with an edge, it is worth considering rounding the corners.
 A curved kitchen is not only stylish, it reduces the chance of injury to any children that might be at risk of banging their head.

 Creating some form of central hub is essential in all family kitchens.
-An island is the ideal solution as it can also provide a natural break between the practical cooking zones and the more relaxing living and dining areas.
+A kitchen island is the ideal solution as it can also provide a natural break between the practical cooking zones and the more relaxing living and dining areas.
 It can also create a relaxed area, separate from the dining table, which can be used for family breakfasts and lunches.

-One of the most popular and persistent trends in the smart home automation area are multi-room sound systems.
-These are particularly useful to include in family kitchen spaces, as you can listen to music whilst cooking, the kids can listen to their own music when they’re around, or you can easily play music when entertaining or having a family party.
+One of the most popular and persistent trends in the smart home automation area are multi-room audio systems.
+These are particularly useful to include in traditional family kitchen spaces, as you can listen to music whilst cooking, the kids can listen to their own music when they’re around, or you can easily play music when entertaining or having a family party.